tobru/dotfiles/README.md

 ## Credits

-This dotfiles repository including the scripts are based on the work of @holman [Zach Holman](https://github.com/holman) Thanks @holman for the inspiration for creating this repository of dotfiles.
+This dotfiles repository including the scripts were originally based on the work of @holman [Zach Holman](https://github.com/holman)
+Then it has changed to `stow`, inspired by [Using GNU Stow to manage your dotfiles](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html?round=two)
 Many configuration ideas are based on the work of others found throughout the internet.
 Thanks to all of them.